rapIsKal/imgprofi/README.md

 # warning

 If you want to have generated link working you need to have imgproxy instance up and running on ```config['imgproxy_host']```, in our example it is ```http://localhost:8000```

+# diclaimer

+for now only basic urls are supported in version 0.0.1.
+Advanced url generation is coming